Button-making Tips, Tricks and Trade Secrets

 Welcome to the wonderful world of button-making!

-In some areas of the country, people call them badges.
+In some areas, people call them badges.
 Here, in sunny Phoenix, Arizona, which is where Dr. Don's Buttons, Badges & More is located, we call them buttons.

-Whether you make them for fun, for profit, or both, making buttons can be a very enjoyable, artistic endeavor.
+Whether you will make them for fun, for profit, or both, making buttons is a very enjoyable, artistic endeavor.

-The tips, tricks, and trade secrets covered here can help you learn how to make buttons and how to make doing so easier, more enjoyable, and a lot more profitable.
+The tips, tricks, and trade secrets that I will share with you here can help you learn how to make buttons and how to make doing so easier, more enjoyable, and a lot more profitable.

-Of all the button sizes, the 2-1/4" is the most popular size and the most versatile, as well.
-For most uses, they are a happy medium between being too big, and being too small.
+The 2-1/4" is the most popular size button and the most versatile, as well.
+For most people, they are a happy medium between being too big, and being too small.

-When I first started making buttons, I thought I would only be making 2-1/4" buttons.
+When I first started making buttons, I thought I would only make 2-1/4" buttons.
 But it didn't take long for me to realize that there was a very good market for 3" buttons, as well.